 3. Inform your primary care provider of your intent to use the benefits at MVH.

-At Maine Veterans’ Homes, 75 percent of our residents are Veterans.
-What we also take into consideration when there is a vacancy in addition to the order of your MVH application:
+At Maine Veterans’ Homes, more than 75 percent of our residents are Veterans.
+When there is a vacancy, in addition to your MVH application, we also take into consideration:

 If you or your loved one has any questions about eligibility or the admissions process at Maine Veterans’ Homes, please don’t hesitate to contact any of our Homes.